CCC-Jugendgruppe/Matelight-example/README.md

 - install tk `apt install python-tk`
 - install numpy `pip install numpy`

 than you can start building your own effects.
-We have include a sample script in which we will show you how this work
+We have include a sample script in which we will show you how this work.

 ## Run your Effect
 To run you effekt on the matelight, you have to submit it to this repo via a pull request, which will then be included as soon as possible.